Niyousha-Soheili/example-repo/README.md

 # Example Repository
-This is a test, Hello World!
+This is a sample repo, Hello World!